COLLECT: The Hollow by Agatha Christie

 There is also an Indian printing of the Collins Crime Club book.
 It is quite unique in that the jacket design is slightly different.
 Instead of a solid red, there is a two-tone design, “A Crime Club Selection” is printed on the foot of the front panel, the spine omits the masked gunman logo, and the rear panel lists other recent novels published by Collins in lieu of reviews.
 The book is also slightly thinner, lists “Price Rs.
 5/4” on the front flap, is undated, and is printed by R.W.
 Pearce at the Times of India Press, Bombay.
 The assumption is it was published contemporaneously and as such is a sought after collectible for the Christie completist.
 This book is seen less frequently, but its value tends to be in the £200 UK range for a very good jacketed copy.

-Paperbacks: The first paperback printing of The Hollow is either the 1948 Pocket Books #485 published in New York, USA or the 1948 Collins White Circle #365 published in Canada.
+Paperbacks: The first paperback printing of The Hollow is often claimed to be the 1948 Pocket Books #485 published in New York, USA.
+However, the 1948 Collins White Circle #365 published in Canada is the true first paperback edition, preceding the US edition.
 As mentioned earlier the US Pocket Book reused the artwork of Mario Cooper that was used in the first installment in Collier’s magazine.
 The book is quite easy to find and very good copies can be acquired for $10 US.

 The Canadian version published by Collins’ White Circle Pocket Edition is the first of five Christie’s published under this imprint.
 The cover art marks a distinct shift from that of the US version.
 This paperback is quite rare and while very good copies are hard to find they are still quite reasonable in price, often around $20-$30 CDN.